-Pathways 1 to 5 follow a graded exam structure - rather like those offered by the Associated Board of the Royal Schools of Music (ABRSM).
-There are 8 LAMDA grades in total.
+Pathways 1 to 5 follow a graded exam structure.
+There are eight LAMDA grades in total.
 Having successfully passed their exam in one grade students can then proceed to work towards their next grade.
+It is also possible for some students to take two pathways at the same time.